astropy/astropy/docs/samp/example_table_image.rst

     >>> client.disconnect()

-Receiving a table from Ds9 or Aladin
+Receiving a Table from DS9 or Aladin
 ====================================

-Receiving images over SAMP is identical to `Receiving a table from TOPCAT`_, with the exception that the message type should be ``image.load.fits`` instead of ``table.load.votable``.
+Receiving images over SAMP is identical to `Receiving a Table from TOPCAT`_, with the exception that the message type should be ``image.load.fits`` instead of ``table.load.votable``.
 Once the URL has been received, the FITS image can be opened with::

     >>> from astropy.io import fits
     >>> fits.open(r.params['url'])